American Civil War Medicine & Surgical Antiques

 The joint between the handle and the blade changed from a decorative 'band' or 'ferrule', which held the two together, to a butt joint which was part of the casting of the blade.
 In earlier knives, the blade and handle are joined by the band between the two as can be seen in example #1,2,3.
 The later technique of one piece fabrication is shown in example #4,5,6.
 The ferrule should be consistent within a given set.
 There should not be various types within a given set.
 This is a hallmark for detecting replaced parts or misplaced knives in a set.

-Note the different ferrules of the amputation knives.
+Note the different ferrules of the above amputation knives.
 The top one is later, the lower two are early and normal for an 1860 set, but all three seem to fit exactly in the slots.

 The curve of the blade changed from being curved down to straight after the 1850's (with the exception of Tiemann in the 1855-60 period, no other makers used this design in the USA during this time to my knowledge or experience.)